Emese Kroon

 Cannabis

-Most of my research focusses on heavy cannabis use and cannabis use disorder.
+Most of my research focuses on heavy cannabis use and cannabis use disorder.
 In recent projects we assessed:

 • Gender differences in symptom endorsement, mental health, cognitive performance, and brain activity